ShaimaM/GooglePlayStoreApps/README.md

   4. Find Out If There Is A Relationship Between Apps `Reviews` And `Rating` In Google Play Store .

-  5. Find Out If There Is A Relationship Between App `Ratings` And Number Of `Installs` In Google Play Store .

-  6. To Find Out The Most Frequently Used Value For `Rating` Apps In Google Play Store .
+  5. To Find Out The Most Frequently Used Value For `Rating` Apps In Google Play Store .

 <a id='Libraries'></a>
 ## Libraries: